ericpts/vae-res/README.md

 ## Project structure

+`hyperparam.py` -- TF2.0 is quite cumbersome with training multiple models in the same run.
+If we want to do hyperparameter search, the easiest option is to execute `train.py` many times, once for each hyperparameter configuration.

+`generate.py` -- once a model has been trained, use this to sample images.

 `train.py` -- run this in order to train the model.
 `vae.py` -- this is the base variational autoencoder model/ `supervae.py` -- this is the model which contains multiple vae's inside, each of